yelabucsf/ImmunoX_hack/README.md

 # Tutorial links:
-These links get you more familiar with the single cell analysis.
+These links will get you more familiar with the single cell analysis.
 ### PBMC clustering with scanpy
 https://scanpy-tutorials.readthedocs.io/en/latest/visualizing-marker-genes.html